Japanese knotweed may appear to die during the cold winter months, but it's probably still alive and lying dormant beneath the soil.

 What Lies Beneath

 While the colour may change and the canes may recede, a death this certainly is not.
-Sadly, the wintertime is merely a powernap for JKW and sooner or later it will rear its ugly head once more.
+Sadly, the wintertime is merely a power-nap for Japanese knotweed, and sooner or later, the plant will rear its ugly head once more.

-As winter turns to spring, the Nipponese nuisance will rise once more like a phoenix of frustration from the ashes, ready to unleash its wrath once more.
+As winter turns to spring, your Japanese knotweed will rise once more like a phoenix of frustration from the ashes, ready to unleash its wrath on your garden once more.

 Treating Japanese Knotweed in Winter